 As a result of this workshop, you will be equipped to:

-- Facilitate dialogue for a collaborative action that emerges from relationships founded upon mutual understanding;
+- Facilitate collaborative action that emerges from relationships founded upon mutual understanding;

 - Address the diverse interests that underlie stakeholders’ positions;